+1) Mix water and high temperature cement in a 50/50 mix.

-- 1) First brush and vacuum the surface of the brick clean to remove any loose material or crumbling firebrick. - 2) Next wet the brick surface lightly.
-Use a paint brush or spray bottle (make sure there is no soap residue in the bottle). - 3) Then apply a thin coat of the brick hardener with a soft brush over the surface of the firebrick.
+2) First brush and vacuum the surface of the brick clean to remove any loose material or crumbling firebrick.

+3) Next wet the brick surface lightly.
+Use a paint brush or spray bottle (make sure there is no soap residue in the bottle).

+4) Then apply a thin coat of this mixture with a soft clean sponge or brush over the surface of the firebrick.
 Do not make too thick a coat of the hardener or it will spall off.
-One or two light brushings or sprayings on wet brick is enough. - 4) Let the hardener dry for 24 hours. - 5) Run the First Firing Cycle (See the OPERATION Section in your manual).
+One or two light brushings on wet brick is enough.

+4) Let the coating dry for 24 hours.

+5) Run the First Firing Cycle (See the OPERATION Section in your manual).